quanteda/tutorials.quanteda.io/content/basic-operations/dfm/dfm.markdown

 ## 3598 1633 1537 1359 1231 1013  868  804  618  578
 ```

-If you want to convert frequency count to proportion with in documents, use `dfm_weight(scheme  = "prop")`.
+If you want to convert the frequency count to a proportion within documents, use `dfm_weight(scheme  = "prop")`.

 ```r